Ryan Kaine is on the hunt…

 “I’m driving.
 Can you give me the bullet points, please?
 Over.”

 Yeah, okay.
 Sure.
 Like, why not.
-After all, it ain’t like Corky’s not got a million other things to do, is it?
+After all, it ain’t as though Corky don’t got a million other things to do, is it?

-“Sorry Corky,” Danny said, slapping some life into his cheeks.
+“Sorry, Corky,” Danny had said, slapping some life into his cheeks.
 “I appreciate all your efforts, mate.
 I really do.
 Hoped you’d save me a little time, is all—”

-Nah, just joshing, Danny-boy.
-Corky’s happy to oblige.
+Nah, just joshing, Mr P. Corky’s happy to oblige.
 Just a sec.

-To Danny’s surprise, the active map on the dashboard’s GPS screen shrank into a corner, and Corky’s round and bearded face took its place.
+To Danny’s surprise, the active map on the dashboard’s GPS screen had shrunk into a corner, and Corky’s round and wispy-bearded face took its place.

 He nearly lost control of the BMW.

-How the tech genius achieved the trick, Danny would never know.
-Corky was able to do things beyond the scope of even the most gifted military techies.
+How the tech genius had achieved the trick, Danny would never know.
+Corky was able to do things beyond the scope of even the most gifted, military techies.

 Apart from the small-scale map, the screen behind Corky showed nothing but a white wall, which made a change from the usual panoramic view of sea and sky he preferred.

-“Whatcha, Danny,” Corky said, his cheeks fattening into a grin.
+“Whatcha, Mr P,” Corky said, his cheeks fattening into a cheeky grin.
 “Much better speaking face to face, yeah?”

 Danny returned the grin.
 “Sure is.”